-If you've ever used a GPS or mapping app, then you have your own map content.
+If you've ever used a GPS or mobile mapping app, then you need to know how to move your content around.

-It takes less than a minute to transfer that content into goHUNT Maps — it's just as easy whether you have waypoints, tracks, lines, areas, or any combination of them.
+It takes just a few clicks and less than a minute to transfer that content into GOHUNT Maps and your data will be seamlessly synced over to our mobile app— it's just as easy whether you have waypoints, tracks, lines, areas, or any other combination of them.

 We'll start with importing and talk about exporting next.

 If you're more of a visual person, you can check out the video above for a walkthrough of this simple process.

 No matter where your files are coming from, the process is the exact same.

 Start by making sure you are logged into your Insider or Explorer account.
 Then click on Maps.

 On the left portion of the screen will be a "data manager" button.